WordPress/openverse/documentation/general/zero_downtime_database_management.md

 previously running version of the application will continue to use the environment variable configuration defined in the previous task definition revision used to run that instance.
 Environment variables are not automatically updated for the running application.
-This means that if a deployment was very carefully orchestrated, we do not necessarily need to worry about backwards incompatible changes, and even in the
+This means that if a deployment was carefully orchestrated, we do not necessarily need to worry about backwards incompatible changes, and even in the
 [worst case described below](#manual-rollbacks-after-removing-an-environment-variable-or-updating-its-format),